homanchou/xr/book/build-your-own-webvr-site.md

 mix deps.unlock esbuild
 ```

 At this point we have successfully removed the Phoenix default esbuild mix dependency and rolled our own esbuild using node and npm.
-I've also tweaked the build script a bit.

 If you look at `build.js`, notice that the options will use the experimental code splitting ability recently added to esbuild.
 The splitting option only supports "esm" format for now and therefore and we need to add `type="module"` to the script tag that brings in `app.js` in root layout or we'll get an error like "Cannot use import statement outside a module".

+### Add tsconfig.json

 Since we'll be switch to typescript, add this file `assets/tsconfig.json`